 The employer is entitled to set requirements for the job.
 If qualifying in a drug free environment is one of the requirements, then you right (in Florida) to use medical marijuana does not exempt you from that requirement.
 For example, the employer can require that no person working can take cold...Read more »

 An examination of the deed in which you and your siblings own the property needs to be made.
 If the ownership was by survivorship, then you do not need to probate the sister's estate.
-If not, then probate to authorize the administrator to sign for her will be...Read more »
+If not, then probate to authorize the administrator to sign for her...Read more »

 No need to be nervous - just use an attorney to file a probate administration.
 Depending on the value of the estate assets, you may be able to file a "summary administration" which should take all of 2 or 3 weeks.

-Your issue is that you need a court to appoint someone to get all the...Read more »
+Your issue is that you need a court to appoint someone to get all...Read more »

 I am the seller. in the buyer's purchase agreement it indicates seller pay up to 3% of buyer's closing cost including prepaid.
 Is that 3% of purchase price? my agent told me at time of signing its 3% of closing cost.

-now its closing soon the title company calculates 3% of purchase price....
+now its closing soon the title company calculates 3% of purchase...
 Read more »

 Typically in a traditional sale, all liens and encumbrances on a property are satisfied at or before closing by the seller.
 If you are buying the property in other than a traditional sale scenario, you should seek out an attorney to assist you and avoid putting yourself in harms way.